 - International Walk to School Day

 - Frequent Biker/Walker Program- Walk to School Wednesdays with punch cards

-- > Bike Rodeo
+- ➢ Bike Rodeo

 - Ready to Walk and Roll

 - Bike Swap

 - Traffic Safety Town

-International Walk to School Day (October 2017)
+International Walk to School Day (October 2023)

-Central Avenue School participates annually in International Walk to School Day in October with support from the Mayor, TransOptions, and PTO.
-Safety giveaways (reflective zipper pulls, erasers, and buttons), provided by TransOptions were presented to students that walked or biked to school Parents received coffee from the PTO.
+Central Avenue School participates annually in International Walk to School Day in October with support from the Mayor, Avenues in Motion, and PTO.
+Safety giveaways (reflective zipper pulls, erasers, and buttons), provided by Avenues in Motion were presented to students that walked or biked to school.
+Parents received coffee from the PTO.